virtual-kubelet/systemk/README.md

 ## TODO

 * make it work enough so we can try being a kubelet for K3S
-* figure out how to connect to K3S control plane
+* figure out how to connect to K3S control plane, use code from k3 agent which does this w/ a NODE_TOKEN